 We now turn to the empirical evidence that is related to the predictions of our model.
-In keeping with the presentation in the last section, we organize the discussion around the four main predictions of the model.
-The first implication of our model is that upon inclusion in a benchmark there should be an increase in a firm's share price.
+In keeping with the presentation in the last section, we organize the discussion around four predictions of the model.
+The first implication of our model is that upon inclusion in a benchmark, there should be an increase in a firm's share price.
+This prediction is not original, but our theory does imply that there is an important distinction between a benchmark and an index.
 The second one is that firms inside the benchmark should be more prone to invest and to engage in mergers.
-Third, there should be a two-factor CAPM that reflects the benchmark inclusion subsidy.
-Finally, the subsidy should be higher when there are more assets under management.
-To the best of our knowledge there are no direct tests of our other prediction, that IPOs should be more likely when the firm going public can more easily qualify to be included in a benchmark portfolio.
-That would be a useful direction for future work.
+Third, the subsidy should be higher when there are more assets under management.
+Finally, there should be a two-factor CAPM that accounts for the fact that correlation with the benchmark should affects stock returns.